 Praia de Odeceixe, Aljezur

-Located in the Natural Park of Vicenza, Praia de Odeceixe is known for its cleanliness and pristine water.
+Located in the South West Alentejo and Vicentine Coast Natural Park, Praia de Odeceixe is known for its cleanliness and pristine water.
 If you prefer someplace more private,we recommend Praia de Adegas, a small beach not too far to the south.

 The Tróia Peninsula is the ideal place for sailing, windsurfing and snorkelling.
 If you prefer to stay on dry land, you’ll find a bar right on the beach, as well as an area to play football and volleyball.
 This location is also popular with golfers and is easily accessible by ferry from the town of Setubal.